utah-cs4470-sp25/class/hw14/README.md

     does that for you.
 - Save the allocated pointer to the stack in the correct place
 - Push a `0` onto the stack *for each of the array and sum variables*.
+  + Initialize the array variables first, then the sum variables.
+Both groups of variables must be initialized in reverse (right-to-left) order, like normal.
 - Begin the loop
 - Compute the body of the **sum** loop
 - Compute the pointer into the array using *only the array indices*.